bangpow00/Beerio/README.md

 ## Beer Recipe

-The goal of exercise was to explore creating a full stack app to manager beer recipes.
+The goal of exercise was to explore creating a full stack app to manage beer recipes.
-I started by just focusing thoughts on models.
-I abstracted a database connection by having faux repo patterns interact with models.
+I started by focusing on models and abstracted a database connection by having faux repo patterns for interactions.
 This way I was able to think about organization and unit tests.
 The master branch contains these intial design thoughts and coding.
 I setup an MVC project, but the only directories of useful code from this phase are: